 Let us consider the function

-This function does not vanish anymore on the disk but we can take as open set $\Omega$ the domain delimited by a level set $\psi^{-1}(c)$ for some $c< 0$ to be determined later.
+This function does not vanish anymore on boundary of the unit disk, but we can take as open set $\Omega$ the domain delimited by a level set $\psi^{-1}(c)$ for some $c< 0$ to be determined later.
 We note that for $c=0$, $\psi^{-1} (0)$ has a simple description in polar coordinates and is described by